Unthrottled/blog/_posts/2017-04-28-Command-Line-SOAP.md

 Now everything that is needed to create a _curl_ command to make a SOAP request is present!

-Replacing _sandwich_ for the server hosting the (if you are running it on your machine use `localhost`) sample application the command should look like this:
+The command should look like this:

     curl --header "content-type: text/xml" -d @request.xml http://sandwich:8400/computer-service

 Time for a breakdown:

 - `--header "content-type: text/xml"` tells the server that the client will only accept xml as a response.
 - `-d @request.xml` -d is the argument for an HTTP POST request and @request.xml tells curl to use the file request.xml in the current working directory.
 - `http://sandwich:8400/computer-service` is the URL of the deployed web service.

+>Replacing _sandwich_ for the server hosting the (if you are running it on your machine use `localhost`) sample application.

 Running the command (provided you have change the url to the fully qualified path to the sample web service and have request.xml in the current working) will output this blob to the command line: